At-a-glance information and quick answers to our most frequently asked questions.

 How can I access the Patient Portal on the go?

-You can download the Healow mobile app for your device, that allows you to access your patient health record anywhere.
+Download the MyPrivia mobile app to your device for access your patient health record anywhere.